Montana State University: Research

-Montana State University maintains extensive research programs, providing opportunities for undergraduates, graduates, and advanced graduate students.
-The university is in the top 3 percent of colleges and universities in the United States in research expenditures and regularly reports annual research expenditures in excess of $100 million, including a record $138.8 million in the fiscal year that ended in June 2019.
+Montana State University maintains extensive research programs, providing opportunities for undergraduates, graduates, and advanced graduate students, as well as some exceptional high school students.
+The university is in the top 3 percent of colleges and universities in the United States in research expenditures and regularly reports annual research expenditures over $100 million, including a record $138.8 million in the fiscal year that ended in June 2019.
 In that same year the university said its faculty wrote 1,100 grant proposals, which led to grant awards worth about $485 million which will be spent over several years.

 MSU's Office of Research and Economic Development coordinates programs that encourage faculty to pursue externally funded research.
-Its Office of Research Compliance oversees programs that promotes ethical and responsible research and ensures compliance with local, state, and federal regulations for research.
-The Office of Sponsored programs manages financial, reporting, compliance, auditing and related tasks for externally funded research.
+Its Office of Research Compliance oversees programs that promote ethical and responsible research and ensures compliance with local, state, and federal regulations for research.
+The Office of Sponsored programs manages financial, reporting, compliance, auditing, and related tasks for externally funded research.

-The university maintains a technology transfer office to commercialize MSU faculty inventions, spur businesses based on those technologies and network with businesses looking to license MSU technologies.
-The office manages more than 500 technologies and 375 patents, trademarks and copyrights.
+The university maintains a technology transfer office to commercialize MSU faculty inventions, spur businesses based on those technologies, and network with businesses looking to license MSU technologies.
+The office manages more than 500 technologies and 375 patents, trademarks, and copyrights.

-The Renne Library--or the Montana State University Library--contains, (in addition to supporting the research and information needs of Montana State faculty, students and the Montana Extension Service) a department dedicated to manuscript materials, photographs, and other historical ephemera called the Merrill G. Burlingame Archives and Special Collections, or the Montana State University Archives and Special Collections.
+The Renne Library—or the Montana State University Library—contains, (in addition to supporting the research and information needs of Montana State faculty, students, and the Montana Extension Service) a department dedicated to manuscript materials, photographs, and other historical ephemera called the Merrill G. Burlingame Archives and Special Collections, or the Montana State University Archives and Special Collections.

-Research and Education Centers, Institutes, and Programs

-Montana's State's Office of Research and Economic Development maintains a listing of the university's research and educational centers, institutes and programs.